dat-ecosystem-archive/docs/papers/dat-paper.md

 Additional discovery networks can be implemented as needed.
 We chose the above three as a starting point to have a complementary mix of strategies to increase the probability of source discovery.

 Our implementation of peer discovery is called discovery-channel.
 We also run a [custom DNS server](https://www.npmjs.com/package/dns-discovery) that Dat clients use (in addition to specifying their own if they need to), as well as a [DHT bootstrap](https://github.com/bittorrent/bootstrap-dht) server.
 These discovery servers are the only centralized infrastructure we need for Dat to work over the Internet, but they are redundant, interchangeable, never see the actual data being shared, anyone can run their own and Dat will still work even if they all are unavailable.
 If this happens discovery will just be manual (e.g. manually sharing IP/ports).
 Every data source that has a copy of the data also advertises themselves across these discovery networks.

-#### 3.1.1.1 User Privacy

-On the Web today, with SSL, there is a guarantee that the traffic between your computer and the server is private.
-As long as you trust the server to not leak your logs, attackers who intercept your network traffic will not be able to read the HTTP traffic exchanged between you and the server.
-This is a fairly straightforward model as clients only have to trust a single server for some domain.

-There is an inherent tradeoff in peer to peer systems of source discovery vs. user privacy.
-The more people you ask for some data, the more people you trust to keep what your asked for private.
-Our goal is to have Dat be configurable in respect to this tradeoff to allow application developers to meet their own privacy guidelines.

-It is up to client programs to make design decisions around which discovery networks they trust.
-For example if a Dat client decides to use the BitTorrent DHT to discover peers, and they are searching for a public Dat key with known contents, then because of the privacy design of the BitTorrent DHT anyone who can view that clients network traffic can find out what content they are searching for.

-A client could choose to only use discovery networks with certain privacy guarantees.
-For example a client could only connect to an approved list of sources that they trust, similar to SSL.
-As long as they trust each source, the encryption built into the Dat network protocol will prevent the Dat key they are looking for from being leaked.

 ### 3.1.2 Peer Connections